Mercury for Startups: Editor's Take

 What are the main pros of Mercury?

-Application-based deal worth the few minutes it takes to apply Compliance-aware workflows built for regulated industries Bank-grade security and detailed audit logs
+Premium deal with high savings if you are already a SaaSOffers Premium member Compliance-aware workflows built for regulated industries Bank-grade security and detailed audit logs

 What are the cons of Mercury?